 The Green Lama Volume One, Cornerstone Books, 2009

 The AADA Road Atlas and Survival Guide, West Coast Edition, Steve Jackson Games, 1987

 How did Evergreen help you in your career?

 Evergreen provided the flexibility and guidance that I needed.
-By offering facilities and structure that supported creating my own program, it let me start my future.
+By offering facilities and structure that supported creating my own program, Evergreen helped me start my future.
 I don't think that there is another College that would have supported me in the way that Evergreen did.
 When I got to Los Angeles, I dove right in and got to work in film editorial.
-The many films that I shot and edited while at Evergreen gave me the confidence and the ability to move quickly out of assisting and to the far more create and artistic editorial positions.
+The many films that I shot and edited while at Evergreen gave me the confidence and the ability to move quickly out of assisting to far more creative and artistic editorial positions.